programming/yourproperty/content/projects/jade-scape.md

 <center><img src="/img/jadescape_-_siteplan_w_distances_-updated-.jpg" width="80%" /></center>

+# * From $1,5XX
-## * Rare supply of new launch in District 20
+# * Rare supply of new launch in District 20
-## * 3 minutes walk to Marymount MRT and walking distance to upcoming Upper Thomson MRT
+# * 3 minutes walk to Marymount MRT and walking distance to upcoming Upper Thomson MRT
+# * Surrounded by good institution and schools
 ## * Quick access to major expressways & door step to north-south corridor
-## * Surrounded by good institution and schools
 ## * Close to medical hub with potential huge pool of medical professional tenants
 ## * Minutes to 5 reservoirs and clubs
 ## * Enjoy matured estate infrastructure with covered walkway to Shunfu Mart for hawker food and wet market convenience